 The research Master’s programme in Religious Studies is designed for students with the ability and ambition to pursue an academic career, but graduates of Religious Studies also come to work in other professions as editors, museum professionals, researchers, journalists, and policy advisors.
 Below are examples of recent alumni still in an early phase of their career.

 During the programme you will learn from internationally leading scholars, including laureates of prestigious awards and research grants.
 You will actively participate in their research projects and their international networks.
-This significantly enhances your prospects of being offered a funded PhD position, either at Utrecht University or at another research university.
+This significantly enhances your prospects of being offered a funded PhD position.

 A research Master provides its students with more analytical skills and advanced multidisciplinary research competencies, as well as insights in historical and transnational developments that shape the impact of religion on societies, groups and individuals worldwide.
 Such qualifications are valuable for a variety of positions in administration, consultancy, education, media, and cultural institutions.